paragon1234/Multi-Class-Calssification/README.md

 I then reduced the Convolution layers to 2 and fully connected layers also to 2 (without batchNorm, droupout and 30% test-validation split).
 It still result in 100% test accuracy

-My final archtitecture was the Nvidia Architecture, where the car movement from one side of track to another reduced.
-At the end of the process, the vehicle is able to drive autonomously around the track (at 25 speed) without leaving the track.
+My final archtitecture was with 3 Convolution layers and 3 fully connected layers..
+At the end, the test accuracy was 100%.

 ### 4. Final Model Architecture